KillyBOT/KEngine/README.md

 ## General structures:

-- Vertex queue (queue)
+- Vertex matrix (matrix)
-	- This will be where vertices are added to initially, and possibly where they are transformed.
+	- This will be where vertices are added to initially, and where they are transformed.
+- Vertex normal matrix (matrix)
+	- This will be where vertex normals are added to initially, and where they are transformed.
+- Vertex texture coord array (array)
+	- This will be where vertex texture coords are accessed.
+They won't be transformed at all.
+- System stack (stack)
+	- This is where the cstack will be stored.
+This is the transformation matrix that will be applied to the vertex matrix, along with the vertex normal matrix
 - Geometry queue (queue)
 	- This will be where polygons/lines will be added.
 They will be then read in rasterization and put onto the fragment buffer
 - Fragment buffer (2D buffer)
 	- This will be where the fragments are stored.
-The structure should be SCREEN_WIDTH x SCREEN_HEIGHT large
+The structure should be SCREEN_WIDTH by SCREEN_HEIGHT large
-- Pixel buffer (2D buffer)
+- Pixel buffer (2D array)
 	- This is where the final pixel structures will be stored.
 The structure should be SCREEN_WIDTH by SCREEN_HEIGHT large
 	- This structure will also be altered when per-sampling operations occur
 - Material list (hash table)